fyrye/opcache-gui/README.md

 There are two ways to getting started using this gui.

+# Direct Install
-1. Simply to copy/paste or download the `/dist/index.php` to your server.
+Simply copy/paste or download the `/dist/index.php` script to your server.
 If you want to set the configuration options just alter the array at the top of `/dist/index.php`:
 ```php
 $options = [